 College of Graduate Studies

-Currently, degree programs within the College of Graduate Studies only accept full-time students in one of the following programs:
+Degree and certificate programs in the College of Graduate Studies accept full-time students in the following programs:

 General Admissions Requirements

 Admission requirements will vary for each degree program, however the following general requirements should be considered:

 - 2.75 GPA for undergraduate coursework

 - Standardized tests (GRE, etc) or other information may be required for specific programs